-Sleep Hygiene Tip 2: Many people complain that they can’t get to sleep at night or have trouble waking up in the morning.
-Keeping a consistent sleep schedule is key to addressing these problems.
+Many people complain that they can’t get to sleep at night or have trouble waking up in the morning.
+One tip to fall asleep is to keep a consistent sleep schedule is key to addressing these problems.
 Make sure that you go to bed and wake up at the same time each day.
 Starting a bedtime ritual can also help you fall asleep.
 Doing the same relaxing ritual every night, like reading a book or writing in a journal, signals to your brain that it’s time for bed.
 It’s also helpful to keep your bed for sleeping.
 This means that the only activity you do on your bed is sleep – no surfing the web or chatting with friends on your bed.
 If you reserve your bed for sleeping, then your brain will associate it with sleep.
 This can help you fall asleep faster at night.
 If you can’t fall asleep, get up and do something else.
 If you start to associate your bed with tossing and turning, then you’ll find that it’s harder to fall asleep when you want to.

 Another tip to help you sleep is to not eat or drink close to your bedtime, since doing so can keep you from falling asleep.
 If you do need to eat, try to avoid foods high in sugar, protein, or fat.
 Some drinks, like coffee and soda, can affect your sleep even if you have them hours before you go to bed.
 Keep away from stimulants, like caffeine and nicotine, beginning in the early afternoon.
 Even though alcohol is a depressant, it can still reduce your sleep quality.
 Try not to over consume before you go to sleep, and be aware that even if you sleep for a long time after a night out, your sleep quality has been significantly diminished.